skip to primary navigation skip to content

 About the Cambridge Group

-The Cambridge Group for the History of Population & Social Structure was founded in 1964.
-In the fifty years since then, members of the Group have made a spectacular series of discipline-transforming contributions to social science history.
-These include work on historical demography and household structure, on the interdependence of these elements with welfare systems, and on occupational structure.
+The Cambridge Group for the History of Population & Social Structure turns 60 this year.
+Since its founding in 1964, members of the Group have made a spectacular series of discipline-transforming contributions to social science history.
+These include: reconstructing the population history of England over the last 500 years; delineating occupational change in the English economy over the same period; and reconfiguring our understanding of historical household structures, welfare systems, transport, and energy use.

 Read more